 Protecting Resources During Construction

-Targa strives to minimize impacts to the environment during the construction and operation of our assets.
+Targa works to minimize impacts to the environment during the construction and operation of our assets.
 The assessment of potential environmental effects during a new project involves a tiered conservation approach of avoidance, minimization, and mitigation.
 Prior to beginning a project, we develop plans and procedures relating to surveying, construction, impact avoidance, mitigation, revegetation, and operations.
 To evaluate a proposed route on a new pipeline project, we conduct civil, cultural, and environmental surveys.
-Environmental and cultural surveys are completed for wetlands, streams, protected species, and cultural resources before construction projects begin.
+Natural resources and cultural surveys are also completed for wetlands, streams, protected species, and cultural resources before construction projects begin.

-Our environmental specialists consult with applicable environmental agencies and conduct extensive studies to identify environmental resources and implement measures to reroute and avoid, or minimize impacts.
+Our environmental specialists consult with applicable environmental agencies and conduct extensive studies to identify environmental resources and implement measures to reroute and avoid or minimize impacts.

 During construction, potential effects on resources may be minimized by using different crossing methods that do not disturb the resources, such as hydraulic directional drilling or boring beneath the resources.
 Industry “best management practices” are also implemented.
-For example, in active construction across stream banks, sediment barriers and storm water filtration devices are installed and maintained regularly to reduce erosion from storm water runoff.
+For example, in active construction across stream banks, sediment barriers and storm water filtration devices are installed, inspected, and maintained regularly to prevent erosion from storm water runoff.
 We also provide required inspection for stream bank stabilization and restoration in accordance with applicable regulations, which increases restoration efficiency and reduces soil exposure to erosion post construction.